 This is the route we took in.
 Proceed across the dam, when you get to your first junction, turn left (downhill) and stay low along the power line.
 The access road along the powerline is in fairly rough shape and sees more horse use, from what I could tell.
 There are large ruts in spots from water damage and lots of loose, bigger rocks.
 Parts are nice but there are several steeper up/down sections that will leave your kids walking both up and down if they’re at all tentative.
 I also think this part of the route will be very slippery when wet due to a high clay component in the road substrate.

-When you get to the next junction, you can veer uphill or stay along the powerline.
-Stay low to access the singletrack, turn up into the trees to access the Middle Route (as I’ll call it).
+When you get to the next junction, you can veer uphill (“Connector Trail” on the Strava map, below) or stay along the powerline.
+Stay low to access the singletrack, or turn up (onto “Connector Trail” into the trees to access the Middle Route (as I’ll call it).
 Staying low/going straight looks like the road continues.

 At some point, a very, very long time ago, a section of this access road was washed out or eroded and has since turned into a singletrack mountain biking trail or hiking route.
 Great for either of those modes, but not awesome for families, panniers, or trailers.
 But as soon as this short section ends, the road resumes and then you meet up with Stoney Trail shortly thereafter, joining all three routes – high, middle, and low – once more before rolling the last stretch into Jewell Backcountry Campground.

-So, if you make a mistake in your navigation of this route that is not on the posted maps, then either push on through or just backtrack ever so slightly to head up the “Connector Trail” along the Middle route (which connects you to the High route!).
+So, if you make a mistake in your navigation of this route (because it is not posted on the trail maps on site!) then either push on through or just backtrack ever so slightly to head up the “Connector Trail” along the Middle route (which connects you to the High route!).
+I would recommend backtracking if you have panniers, kids, or are not packed lightly.

 FYI Strava dubs this Low route as Stoney Trail.
 Neither Google Maps nor the maps out there, posted at major junctions, say that.
 Ergo Strava is wrong here!
 Stoney Trail is the High route (described below) so far as I’m concerned.